galaxygrotesque/ReversiPlusPlus/README.md

 ```$``` − Paid

-## Screenshots
+## 2 Screenshots
 [To add]

-## Road map
+## 3 Road map
 - [ ] Mobile-specific ```.css```
 - [ ] Vet and add support for more fonts
 - [ ] Tidy code (read: figure out what I’m doing)
 - [ ] Rewrite as fully-fledged stylesheet to replace rather than build off of Ao3’s core

-## Installation
+## 4 Installation
 ReversiPlusPlus builds right off of Ao3’s existing stylesheet, so no extra add-ons or browser extensions required!

 Installing is as simple as **creating a new site skin** for your user.
-All user site skins are private by default—no worries about accidentally making something public.
+All user site skins are private by default — no worries about accidentally making something public.

 To create a new site skin: